Protecting Your Business With Contractor Insurance

 This type of insurance can be helpful if your business is transporting property or storing it offsite from your workplace.

 - Contact your insurance provider as soon as possible after an incident or complaint from a third party.
 They’ll provide the exact steps you need to follow and will set up an inspection if necessary.
 If a crime is a part of the claim, such as a robbery, you’ll also need to contact the police.

 - Provide the necessary details.
 Depending on the circumstance, this information may vary, including your insurance account info, details of the injuries/damages, pertinent contact information, etc.

 - Once filed, your insurer will provide you with a claim number and the name of the adjuster who will handle the claim.
 In the event there’s a lawsuit, you may also be assigned an attorney.

 - Not making documentation of damages

-- Not retaining physical damage (ex.
+- Discarding physical damage (ex.
 Throwing away damaged materials before inspection)

 - Admitting you’re at fault

 Contact several insurers for quotes to find the best fit for both your business and your budget.